alertlogic/aws-manual-deployment/README.md

-# Terraform for Manual Mode Deployments in AWS
+# Terraform (v0.12 supported) for Manual Mode Deployments in AWS

 Collection of Terraform modules to manually deploy Vulnerability Scanning and IDS required infrastructure into an existing customer managed subnet in AWS.